imrehorvath/CS61A/Logo/README.md

 # Project 4: Logo Interpreter

-This is my solution to the Programming Project "Logo Interpreter" with some extras, like optional inputs to procedures, macros and templates.
+This is my solution to the [Programming Project "Logo Interpreter"](https://inst.eecs.berkeley.edu/%7Ecs61a/reader/vol1.html) with some extras, like optional inputs to procedures, macros, templates and more.

 This is a Logo interpreter written in Scheme.
 The language it implements is a subset of the Berkeley Logo language.

-Some of its features are demonstrated below.
-The listing is from an actual interaction with the interpreter.

-Most of the Logo code examples and the library are borrowed from the amazing book [Computer Science Logo Style 2nd Edition Volume 2: Advanced Techniques by Brian Harvey Mit Press](https://people.eecs.berkeley.edu/~bh/v2-toc2.html).
+Most of the Logo code here are borrowed from-, or based on the amazing book series [Computer Science Logo Style 2nd Edition Volume 1-2 by Brian Harvey Mit Press](https://people.eecs.berkeley.edu/~bh/logo.html).

-I use the [stklos Scheme](http://www.stklos.net), since it mixes very well with the Berkeley CS61A course material.
+I use the [stklos](http://www.stklos.net) scheme implementation, since it mixes well with the Berkeley CS61A course material.
 To install stklos on macOS, I use [Homebrew](https://brew.sh).

-## A complete interaction with the interpreter
+## Examples

+### Some basics

+The snippet below can be used to start up the interpreter.
+(It also loads a small Logo library with useful procedures like `map`, `foreach`, etc.)

 ```
 *   STklos version 1.10